Wizkiller96/WizBot/docs/json-explained.md

 - **LocationIqApiKey**
   - Optional.
 Used only for the `.time` command. https://locationiq.com api key (register and you will receive the token in the email).
 - **TimezoneDbApiKey**
   - Optional.
-Used only for the `.time` command. https://timezonedb.com api key (register and you will receive the token in the email).
+Used only for the `.time` command. https://timezonedb.com api key (register and you will receive the token in the email **YOU HAVE TO ACTIVEATE IT AFTER YOU GET IT**).

 #### Additional Settings